-The three themes Orchid, Hummingbirds and Jellyfish in the collection Miron are all designed by my dearest and closest friend and Berlin-based artist Miron Schmückle.
-I love Miron and his artwork, his botanical worlds he creates in sometimes gigantic compositions are breathtaking, please check his website www.miron-schmueckle.de.
-The three topics he created for us are related to his artwork but adapted to for as RUG STAR storytelling designs contemporary in the interior.
-I know I drove him sometimes mad with my requests but working with him was always soulful and I am sure this collection will talk about the love we share for everything
+The three topics of the collection Miron are Orchid, Hummingbirds and Jellyfish.
+All designed by my closest friend and Berlin-based artist Miron Schmückle.
+I love him and his outstanding work as a unique artist.
+His botanical compositions are breathtaking, please check his website www.miron-schmueckle.de.
+He created for RUG STAR Orchid, Hummingbirds and Jellyfish as illustration work and of course they are related to his artwork.
+But of course they are adapted and modified to match RUG STAR‘s storytelling rug designs in modern interior.
+Working with Miron is soulful and I am sure this collection will talk about the love we share for everything

-which is alive and grows ore moves in this beautiful world.
-At the end of the process, I added the colorations to his drawings and developed in Jaipur, Rajasthan the techniques to translate them into the finest 11/11 Persian weave in pure silk or wool and silk rugs.
+which is alive and beautiful world.
+He illustrated, I added the colors and developed the rugs in Jaipur, Rajasthan.
+We translated his drawings into the finest 11/11 Persian rug weave.
+As material I choose mostly pure silk, some times a combination of wool and silk.
 Welcome to the world of Miron and RUG STAR.
-All designs of our contemporary rug art collection are customizable on request.
+All designs of our contemporary rug art collection Miron are customizable on request.
 Custom and bespoke rugs are the trademarks of RUG STAR, contact us with your ideas after reviewing the collection.
 We would love to create your one of a kind rug for your interior.

 May 24th, 2018, at 3:55 PM, when I took this picture of my dear friends Christiane, her daughter Orlena and Miron.
 On that day we celebrated the opening of Miron’s exhibition in the rug gallery of Christiane Millinger Handmade Rugs on Lovejoy.